shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

  - Puppet nodes can have different environments, which ([in recent versions](https://docs.puppetlabs.com/puppet/latest/reference/environments.html#directory-environments-vs-config-file-environments)) mean different directories of manifests, modules, and hiera data on the master.
 You can have a node temporarily or permanently report to a specific environment.
  - Having VCS branches map to these environments means that you can create a branch for any given change, large or small, and a Puppet environment will be created for it.
 You can then have a node report to that branch for however long you need - weeks, one run, or even just a `--noop` run, to test the change before it goes live.

 So, pretty much: it's incredibly useful.
-If a developer wants to create a new environment, they simply create a new branch.
+If anyone wants to create a new environment, they simply create a new branch.
 An individual node can be set to use that environment to test the changes.
-We can use GitLab merge requests for code reviews.
-Thus, we can collaborate on changes by passing merge requests around, and these proposed changes can be tested in Vagrant or on actual machines.
+We can use GitLab merge requests for code reviews, which enables better collaboration for our module development; any proposed changes can be tested in Vagrant or on actual machines.

 r10k does a great job of managing deploying the branch environments, as well as handling external module dependencies, but we're not using it.
 Doing it right would mean switching each of our internal modules over to its own Git repo, which was just not worth the brain damage that would have incurred.